-With Pennsylvania State Senator Tim Solobay, the Borough of Canonsburg, North Strabane and Cecil Townships leading the way Your Life-Counts® is now connected to over thirty local police and fire departments.
+With Pennsylvania State Senator Tim Solobay, the Borough of Canonsburg, North Strabane and Cecil Townships leading the way Life-Counts® is now connected to over thirty local police and fire departments.
 Each department likes the fact that they can access essential up-to-date emergency information for any school in their jurisdiction before or during an incident.
-So unique is Your Life-Counts® that the American Red Cross of Western Pennsylvania is now officially partnering with US Life Safety for their own disaster pre-planning needs and we are receiving continued support from the Pennsylvania State Police who also want to be included in the Your Life-Counts® network.
-For more information, please visit Your Life-Counts.

-May 25, 2012 - We are proud to announce the addition of another Lincoln Property Company residence River Vue Apartments to our growing Life-Counts® network in Pittsburgh.
-River Vue, located at 300 Liberty Avenue and owned by Piatt Property is managed by Lincoln Eastern Management Corporation, a division of Lincoln Property Company.
+We are proud to announce the addition of another Lincoln Property Company residence River Vue Apartments to our growing Life-Counts® network in Pittsburgh.
+River Vue, located at 300 Liberty Avenue and owned by and managed by Lincoln Eastern Management Corporation, a division of Lincoln Property Company.

 The River Vue, a newly renovated 16-story apartment building with 218 unit luxury apartments boasts one of the best vantage points of Point State Park in the city.
 Lincoln's Regional Property Manager Tracey Jones stated, "US Life Safety was again selected to do our Pittsburgh All Hazard Plan because of their long-time experience with commercial building emergency preparedness and all hazard plan writing experience.
 They handled our Encore of 7th Avenue property and we are confident they'll lower our risk factor by taking care of our emergency preparedness needs here as well."